 - A beautiful new courtyard for law school functions and community gatherings

-- Aesthetically striking design creates a natural light-filled environment
+- An aesthetically striking design that creates a natural light-filled environment

-- Enhanced space for five student-run academic journals and other student organizations
+- Enhanced space for six student-run academic journals and other student organizations